 - A NZer with experience both in NZ and overseas in research and tertiary teaching.

-- Previously a senior lecturer at UCT South Africa, and research associate at UW Wisconsin USA and at ANU Canberra Australia.
+- Previously a senior lecturer at UCT Cape Town South Africa, and research associate at UW Madison Wisconsin USA and at ANU Canberra Australia.

 - Patentee in novel noninvasive methods for evaluating hidden compositions, densities, thicknesses and locations.

-click Links(above) for Experience/Publications.
-Featured paper - Novel graphical method of contrasting fast neutron and gamma ray absorption in materials
+Click 'Links'(above) for additional experience & publications.
+Selected paper (below) - Novel graphical method of contrasting fast neutron and gamma ray absorption in materials

 - Bartle, C. Murray; 2014.
 A fast neutron and dual-energy gamma-ray absorption method (NEUDEG) for investigating materials using a 252Cf source.
 Radiation Measurements, 63: 32-37.